 Wild birds and rodents bring in these minuscule pests and once they take hold, bird mites pass easily between hens as they share roosts and nesting boxes.

 What kind of damage can bird mites do?

 Mites are blood suckers and can cause anemia and a decrease in egg production.
 Hens suffering from chicken mites may become lethargic and their combs noticeably pale.
 Serious infestations can even cause death.
 And they bite.
 I can attest to this from my personal experience with them.
 Small, stinging bites that can last for a day or so.

 How to get rid of chicken mites naturally

 In two days we’ve gone from serious infestation, with chicken mites visibly crawling on the hen (and myself, when I’d get near her) to being able to pick her up without any mites transferring to me.
 She’s not completely clean yet, but I’m hopeful she will be soon, and that we can prevent any more of this grossness.
 Because man.
 It’s pretty gross.

-A lot of poultry sites recommended using pesticides to combat the bird mites, but I prefer to avoid such harsh treatment if I can, and this time especially so, since there were brand new chicks to think about.
+A lot of poultry sites recommended using pesticides to combat the bird mites, but I prefer to avoid such harsh treatment if I can – this time especially so, since there were brand new chicks to think about.
 As I’m wont to do, when a big problem like this arises, I throw everything I’ve got at it.
-In other words, I did a number of things that collectively seem to be working.
+In other words, I did a number of things that collectively worked.

 Treating the hen:

 - I isolated the infected chicken and her chicks to avoid passing any more bird mites to the rest of the flock.

 - A bath — or more accurately, two baths — in warm, soapy water was the next step.
 Even after two dunks I could still see lots of mites on her skin, though.
 I’m sure it helped, but this alone wouldn’t have done the trick.
 I followed her bath up by rubbing some Vet Rx under her wings, near her vent, and at a few other spots where I could reach her skin.

 - I filled her box with fresh shavings tossed with a liberal dose of diatomaceous earth.